Looking for a healthy alternative to processed and boxed snacks? Here is a great homemade popcorn recipe, plus some other helpful options.

 Well, I have some great solutions for you.

-As I mentioned in my post on popcorn being a healthy snack for your budget, homemade popcorn can really help with your family food budget, and it can also be a lot of fun if you vary the toppings (make sure you check out the links at the bottom of this post for some of our family's favorites :-)!)
+As I mentioned in my post on popcorn being a healthy snack for your budget, a homemade popcorn recipe can really help with your family food budget, and it can also be a lot of fun if you vary the toppings (make sure you check out the links at the bottom of this post for some of our family's favorites :-)!)

 But it is also important to start with the right foundation — the perfect popcorn.